AndrewZhouMQ123/Andrew_Online_Notes/README.md

 - Deploy to Vercel using the github repo
 - Setup Postgres database (I used supabase)
 - Connect database to project
-- Create ids_table in database and insert the ids for dynamic routing